 The root of this hatred may have started many years before the Roman invasions of England, it could well have started with tribes from what is now as Austria and Bavaria, heading south of the Danube river into Italy and plundering Venice and Rome!.
 Eventually the Roman leaders got fed up with it all and organised a huge army to march out of Rome and convert Europe!

 So the ancient druids were revered as holy priests and priestesses able to commune with spirits were very much respected.
-There life was not an easy one.
-The schooling often took twenty years as it was passed down word to mouth and bound to memory.
-Although druids are commonly equated with priests of the Celts, some historians believe that they operated not as a mediator between man and God (as of todays priest), but as shamans guiding and directing ritual and communing with different dieties.
+The life of the ancient druid was not such an easy one.
+The study often took twenty years as it was passed down word to mouth and bound to memory.
+Although druids are commonly equated with priests of the Celts, some historians believe that they operated not as a mediator between man and God (as of todays priest), but as more like shamans guiding and directing ritual and communing with different dieties.

 Probably the most important aspect of druidism, is the belief that the soul does not die, but is passed into another form(reincarnation) to a deeper or the next level (the afterlife) and so on until the soul reaches the source.
 Once the source has been reached the soul was then ready to be reborn into another person.
 So strong was this belief that those who followed the druidic way would go into battle fearless, knowing that their soul would remain unscathed.